DIAGNijmegen/website-content/website-diag/content/pages/about.md

 Another activity that Bram van Ginneken started in Utrecht and continued in Nijmegen was analysis of retinal images. [member/clarisa-sanchez] joined Bram van Ginneken in Utrecht as a postdoc and went with him to Nijmegen where she is now a faculty member, leading the research on [image analysis of ophthalmological images](https://www.a-eyeresearch.nl/).
 DIAG is closely collaborating with Radboudumc's Department of Ophthalmology in this area and a first joint paper was published [in 2013](/publications/grin13).

 ## Computational Pathology
 Radiologists used to look at images on a [lightbox](https://en.wikipedia.org/wiki/Lightbox).
 Today they obviously use computer screens; only when you search on google for pictures of a radiologist, you'll still see films and lightboxes.
 Pathologists, on the other hand, still use their microscopes to look at glass slides.
-But google for pictures of a pathologist and you start to see computer screen with zoomed in pathology slides.
+But google for pictures of a pathologist and you start to see computer screens with colorful pathology images next to the microscopes.
 The reason that pathology is two decades behind radiology in terms of digitization is that scanned tissue slides at the resolution needed by a pathologist are very large.
 But nowadays, progress in computer technology makes fully digital pathology departments economically feasible.
-DIAG realized that this transition has the same potential for computer-aided diagnosis as in radiology and started in 2013 with research project on computational pathology, led by [member/jeroen-van-der-laak] and later joined by [member/geert-litjens] and [member/francesco-ciompi].
+DIAG realized that this transition has the same potential for computer-aided diagnosis as in radiology and started in 2013 with research projects on computational pathology, led by [member/jeroen-van-der-laak] and later joined by [member/geert-litjens] and [member/francesco-ciompi].

+deep learning

 (https://www.computationalpathologygroup.eu/).